Clyde Fitch: Career

 Fitch was renowned in his time for works such as Nathan Hale (1898), The Moth and the Flame (1898), The Climbers (1901), The Girl with the Green Eyes (which ran 108 performances at the Savoy Theatre in 1902 and starred Robert Drouet as John Austin), Her Own Way (1903, starring Maxine Elliott), The Woman in the Case (which starred Drouet and ran for 89 performances at the Herald Square Theatre in 1905),The Truth (1907), The City (1909), and Girls (1910).
 His works were popular on both sides of the Atlantic.
 His play based on the heroine of John Greenleaf Whittier's poem Barbara Frietchie met with mixed reviews in 1899 because of the romance he added to the tale, but it was revived successfully many times.
-In 1896, he wrote the lyrics to a popular song "Love Makes The World Go 'Round", with an arrangement by William Furst.
+In 1896, he wrote the lyrics to a popular song "Love Makes the World Go 'Round", with an arrangement by William Furst.

+The Climbers faced criticism in The North American Review for having an overdone premise, but its comedic moments were nonetheless praised.